Campers looped up in a stretchy purple band at February Camp in Berkeley

 • Meditation Retreats & Teachings, Spirit Rock Meditation Center, with teachers Thich Nhat Hanh, Debra Chamberlin-Taylor, Christina Feldman, Michele McDonald Smith, Julie Wester, Jon Travis, and Gil Fronsdal.

-• Depth Practitioner of Kundalini and Yin Yogas
+• Past Depth Practitioner of Kundalini and Yin Yogas, with main teacher Cherie Carson at Seventh Heaven Yoga in Berkeley

 “Thanks for being such a continued presence in our lives and a great leader in the community.
 We respect everything you have done – you’re helping to raise so many kids with your great values.
 I hope our child, now shifting from youth leader to staff, can continue to be a role model for younger kids.”